gitlabhq/gitlabhq/doc/development/ee_features.md

 Since the implementation of [GitLab CE features to work with unlicensed EE instance][ee-as-ce] GitLab Enterprise Edition should work like GitLab Community Edition when no license is active.
-This means the code should work like it does in CE when `License.feature_available?(:some_feature)` returns false.
+So EE features always should be guarded by `project.feature_available?` or `group.feature_available?` (or `License.feature_available?` if it is a system-wide feature).

-This means, if possible, CE specs should remain untouched and extra specs should be added for EE, stubbing the licensed feature using the spec helper `stub_licensed_features` in `EE::LicenseHelpers`.
+CE specs should remain untouched as much as possible and extra specs should be added for EE.
+Licensed features can be stubbed using the spec helper `stub_licensed_features` in `EE::LicenseHelpers`.

 [ee-as-ce]: https://gitlab.com/gitlab-org/gitlab-ee/issues/2500

 ## Separation of EE code